 Deployment

-The Operating System used for the deployed system will be Raspberry Pi OS, (see Reference 5 in Section 1.3) version Buster, running on a Raspberry Pi so any developed software shall be tested on that platform.
+The Operating System used for the deployed system for the Desktop interface will be Raspberry Pi OS, (see Reference 5 in Section 1.4) version Buster, running on a Raspberry Pi so any developed software shall be tested on that platform.

+Note: The deployment target for the webserver is not yet decided, but it is very likely to be the existing webserver, WMT-Webserver.

-The client-side of the mobile interface will be accessible Android and iOS (versions TBD).
-For phones (and maybe also tablets).
+The client-side of the mobile interface will be accessible from Android and iOS (versions documented in Section 2.1.6).
+For phones and similar handheld devices.

 Copyright